proteanhq/protean/docs/core-concepts/building-blocks/aggregates.md

 other objects and so on infinitely, though it is recommended to not go beyond 2 levels.

-### Aggregates can hold two types of objects - Entites and Value Objects. { data-toc-label="Types of Objects" }
+### Aggregates can hold two types of objects - Entities and Value Objects. { data-toc-label="Types of Objects" }
 Entities are objects with an identity.
 Value objects don't have identity; their data defines their identity.